steve-ttt/moonlander_lisp/readme.md

 *Extensibility: Lisp is easily extensible.

-These features make Common Lisp a powerful tool for solving complex problems.
+These features make Common Lisp a powerful tool for solving complex problems, and just goofing around and haveing fun!